Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: General Configuration-Space Lagrangian (CSL)

 where $\bm{\upeta}_t$ denotes $\partial_t \bm{\upeta}$ and $\partial\mathcal{L}/\partial\vsf{\upeta}$ and $\partial\mathcal{L}/\partial\grad\vsf{\upeta}$ are column vectors of derivatives of $\mathcal{L}$ with respect to the elements of $\vsf{\upeta}$ and the gradients of these elements, respectively.

 Using \eqref{eq:deltaSbyeta}, the free-field Euler--Lagrange equations follow from Hamilton's Principle, $\delta\mathscr{S}/\delta\bm{\upeta} = 0$,

-Dotting both sides of \eqref{eq:etaEL} with $\grad\bm{\upeta}^\trnsp$ from the left and subtracting the results from both sides of \eqref{eq:ELrcons}, the full momentum conservation result expected from Noether's Theorem is found to be, cf. \cite[Eq.~(27)]{Dewar_70},
+Dotting both sides of \eqref{eq:etaEL} with $\grad\bm{\upeta}^\trnsp$ from the left and subtracting the results from both sides of \eqref{eq:ELrcons}, the full momentum conservation result expected from Noether's Theorem is found to be, cf. Ref.~\onlinecite[Eq.~(27)]{Dewar_70},

 where

 and